About

 I studied history and political science at the University of Konstanz, obtained an MA in Ottoman and Turkish History from Istanbul Bilgi University, and hold a PhD in Social Anthropology from the University of Cambridge.
 Before coming to Utrecht, I held a Marie Skłodowska-Curie and a FWO Senior Postdoctoral Fellowship at Ghent University and a British Academy Newton International Fellowship at the University of Cambridge.

-In 2021, I was the Evans-Pritchard Lecturer at All Souls College, University of Oxford.
+In 2021, I held the Evans-Pritchard Lectureship at All Souls College, University of Oxford.